aws-neuron/aws-neuron-sdk/docs-rtd/neuron-intro/neuron-install-guide.rst

 .. note::

-   Only Ubuntu 16,18 and Amazon Linux2 DLAMI is supported (Amazon Linux is not supported)
+   Only Ubuntu 16,18 and Amazon Linux2 DLAMI are supported (Amazon Linux is not supported)

    Only DLAMI versions 26.0 and newer have Neuron support included.